 The AGL Scheme at Solent Airport requires the installation of lights on the approaches to the Airport and alongside the runway.
 Approach light masts will be located at Monks Hill Car Park and in Daedalus Common/Jubilee Park.
 A small one-storey building close to the Airport Control Tower may also be required if the equipment and power back up source required for the scheme cannot be accommodated within the existing airport buildings.

 Planning permission will be required and the Council as applicant must seek the views of residents before the planning application can be submitted.
-A static public exhibition will run for two weeks from 18 July in the Airport Café and at Fareham Innovation Centre and residents in nearby properties will be notified of the proposals directly.
-The Council is also undertaking consultation in advance of submitting the planning application.
-We would like to hear what you think about the proposals and how they might impact upon you so that your feedback can help shape the final design of the scheme for the planning application.
-You will shortly be able to let us know what you think of the proposals by completing an online survey.
+A static public exhibition ran between 26 July and 19 August at the Airport Café and at Fareham Innovation Centre and residents in nearby properties were notified of the proposals directly.
+The Council also undertook a consultation in advance of submitting the planning application.
+You can find out more on the dedicated AGL consultation webpage.

 The AGL Scheme at Solent Airport was first designed in 2017 and small changes are likely to be required as a result of new housing developments and regulatory changes.
 Ramboll UK Limited has been selected to project manage and finalise the design of the scheme.